S.W. Williams has been a professional author all her life, and is a passionate reader and writer of crime fiction.

 Her debut mystery novel, Small Deaths, was published in 2017.

-A new series featuring Community Psychiatric Nurse Lizzie Marsh launches in October 2018 with It Should Have Been You.
+A new series featuring Community Psychiatric Nurse Lizzie Marsh launches soon with It Should Have Been You.

 She has also written a non-fiction book about the art and craft of writing mystery novels, How To Write Crime Fiction.